enricoantonini84/segformer_tree_detector/README.md

 ## License

-This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.
+This project's code is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

-**License Notes:**
+**DISCLAIMER:** This software is designed to work with `nvidia/mit-b3` model weights from Hugging Face Hub, which are subject to NVIDIA Source Code License (non-commercial use only).
+The use of this software with nvidia/mit-b3 weights is subject to their original licenses. **Users are responsible for complying with the licenses of the models they use.**

+### License Breakdown:
+- **This codebase**: Apache 2.0 (free for commercial and non-commercial use)
+- **NVIDIA MIT-B3 weights**: NVIDIA Source Code License (non-commercial use only)
-- This project uses [Hugging Face Transformers](https://github.com/huggingface/transformers) (Apache 2.0 license)
+- **Hugging Face Transformers library**: Apache 2.0

-- SegFormer model weights are used through [Hugging Face Hub](https://huggingface.co/nvidia/mit-b3) (publicly available)
+### For Commercial Use:
+✅ **You CAN**:
+- Use this code commercially with your own trained models
+- Use this code commercially with other SegFormer models that have permissive licenses
-- Your custom training and inference code is Apache 2.0 licensed
+- Modify and distribute this codebase under Apache 2.0

+❌ **You CANNOT**:
-- Free for commercial and non-commercial use
+- Use NVIDIA's pre-trained MIT-B3 weights for commercial purposes
-- Must include license and copyright notice when redistributing
+- Include NVIDIA's weights in commercial products without their permission

+### Recommended Approach:
+1. **For research/evaluation**: Use freely with NVIDIA weights
+2. **For commercial use**:
+   - Train your own model from scratch using this codebase, OR
+   - Use alternative pre-trained models with commercial-friendly licenses

 ---

 # SegFormer Tree Detector (Italiano)

 Un sistema di rilevamento alberi basato su AI che utilizza il modello di segmentazione semantica SegFormer per l'analisi di immagini satellitari.
 Questo repository fornisce strumenti per addestrare modelli SegFormer personalizzati ed eseguire pipeline di inferenza su immagini satellitari GeoTIFF per rilevare e mappare la copertura arborea.

+**Nota:** Questo progetto è stato sviluppato come parte della mia Tesi di Laurea Triennale in Informatica per scopi di ricerca accademica.
+Non è inteso per uso commerciale.

 ## Panoramica del Progetto